SpaceTeam/rodos/README-cmake.md

 target_link_libraries(my-application PUBLIC rodos support-lib)
 ```

 After those lines you can use all the features of CMake.
-To build the application, it is recommended to create a build-direcotry.
+To build the application, it is recommended to create a build-directory.
 Applications can then be built from the directory where your CMakeLists.txt is with:

 ```shell script
 # optionally create the build directory